AdobeDocs/commerce-frontend-core/src/pages/guide/responsive-design/mobile.md

 ---
-group: frontend-developer-guide
-title: Create a responsive mobile theme based on a default theme
-functional_areas:
-  - Frontend
+title: Create a Responsive Mobile Theme | Commerce Frontend Development
+description:
 ---

-## What's in this topic
+# Create a responsive mobile theme

 The topic describes how to create a responsive mobile-specific theme using the default approaches.

-## Creating a mobile-specific theme

 To use all the responsive approaches implemented in the out-of-the-box Blank and Luma themes, your theme should declare one of them as a [parent](../themes/inherit.md).